huggingface/blog/deep-rl-pg.md

 Let’s take a simple example:

-We collect an episode, by letting our policy interact with its environment.
+- We collect an episode by letting our policy interact with its environment.

-We then look at the sum of rewards of the episode (expected return).
+- We then look at the sum of rewards of the episode (expected return).
 If this sum is positive, we **consider that the actions taken during the episodes were good:** Therefore, we want to increase the P(a|s) (probability of taking that action at that state) for each state-action pair.

 The Policy Gradient algorithm (simplified) looks like this:
 <figure class="image table text-center m-0 w-full">